swan-io/swan-partner-frontend/docs/docs/graphql.md

 ---

 Swan exposes a [GraphQL](https://graphql.org/) API.
-Everyone is free to try it out in Sandbox on the [API Explorer](https://explorer.swan.io/).
+Anyone can try it out on the [API Explorer](https://explorer.swan.io/) in Sandbox mode.

 ## Schemas